How do I keep my Litecoin safe and secure?

 Be careful who you tell how much Litecoin you hold

-There have been several cases where people did not not only lose their cryptocurrency holdings, but also their lifes.
-Two of the most notable cases are the one of Pavel Nyashen, a Russian crypto blogger that was found dead in his apartment after openly sharing his holdings on social media, and the one of a Norwergian man that was brutally murdered after conducting an in-person Bitcoin trade.
+There have been several cases where people did not only lose their cryptocurrency holdings but also their lives.
+Two of the most notable cases are the one of Pavel Nyashen, a Russian crypto blogger that was found dead in his apartment after openly sharing his holdings on social media, and the one of a Norwegian man that was brutally murdered after conducting an in-person Bitcoin trade.

 Look out for phishing attacks

 Phishing attacks are a method by which a bad actor pretends to be a different individual or company in order to obtain personal information from you like a password, private key, or KYC information.
 Phishing attacks come in many forms and shapes, and with the advent of the internet, they became more widespread than they have ever been.

 Some of the most common phishing attacks in the cryptocurrency world are the following ones:

 - Twitter giveaway scams: In Twitter giveaway scams, the attacker programs twitter bots to imitate high profile individuals and claim that they are holding a “giveaway”.
 This giveaway then asks people to send a certain amount of LTC, and to expect to receive 10 times more LTC in return than what they sent.
 Of course, after sending your LTC you would never hear back from the scammer again.

 - Telegram impersonation: Scammers leverage Telegram’s functionality that enables anyone to add someone to a group, without your permission.
 They create a group that aims to imitate a trusted platform, like Coinbase, and then ask you to send them LTC or to send them your password.